iamovi/notAcursor/README.md

 fornet.ovi@gmail.com

 ---
-I made this readme as easy as possible to read and understand, Tysm for reading love 🌸.
+I tried to made this readme as easy as possible for reading and understanding, Tysm for reading love 🌸.